 Phonics/Spelling at Oakwell Rise!

 We use flashcards to begin every session so that our children are confident in their recognition of the letters on the page, and those which they will select for writing.
-Each flashcard helps children to memorise each sound through use of a picture and a ‘code’ e.g. children would say “s, as in sun” and “ch, as in chick” when presented with the following flashcards.
+Each flashcard helps children to memorise each sound through use of a picture and a ‘code’.

-Phonics sessions are a vital part of every school day at Forest, with all pupils enjoying 30 minutes of phonics learning each day.
-The session is split into approximately 15 minutes reading (blending), followed by 15 minutes of spelling (segmenting).
+Phonics sessions are a vital part of every school day, with all pupils enjoying 30 minutes of phonics learning each day.
+The session is split into approximately 15 minutes reading (decoding), followed by 15 minutes of spelling (encoding).
 Pupils work independently throughout this session to complete sound activity sheets.